luckyshot/snippets/README.md

 I made this repo so I don't need to be constantly searching for them all over the place so don't expect this to be a tutorial or make any sense.

+## Linux flavors

+You'll find quite a few Linux config files, I like a few distros for different purposes:

+- [Ubuntu / Mint](linux-ubuntu.sh): Linux for work, I want a stable release, well supported distro, Debian-based, with zero tinkering and everything working.
+Either Linux Mint or Kubuntu (Ubuntu + KDE), depending on the computer specs.
+- [Fedora](linux-fedora.sh): Linux on ARM Macbooks for traveling due to nice battery time, a somewhat reliable distro with lower tinkering.
+- [Arch](linux-arch.sh): Linux for gaming and personal use, great performance and fun to tinker and learn the insides of Linux.
+- [Terminal](linux-terminal.md): Linux for quick note taking in meetings basically.
+Useful in really old laptops or when my main is really low on battery.

 ## Taxonomies